Sunnyoung22/Metronome/README.md

 - Minimalist interface

 ## How to Use 🚀
-1. Access the live version: [GitHub Pages Link]
+1. Access the live version: [https://sunnyoung22.github.io/EVAN-S-METRONOME/]
 2. Set your desired BPM using the slider
-3. Choose time signature (coming soon!)
+3. Choose time signature
-4. Click the play button to start
+4. Click the start button to start

 ## Technical Details 🔧
 - Pure HTML/CSS/JavaScript (no frameworks)